lite-xl/lite-xl/doc/usage.md

 have been loaded.

-The user module can be modified by running the `core:open-user-module` command or otherwise directly opening the `data/user/init.lua` file.
+The user module can be modified by running the `core:open-user-module` command or otherwise directly opening the `$HOME/.config/lite-xl/init.lua` file.
+As an exception, on Windows, the variable `$USERPROFILE` will be used instead of `$HOME`.

+Please note that Lite XL differs from the standard Lite editor for the location of the user's module.

 ## Project Module
 The project module is an optional module which is loaded from the current